On the asymptotic translation lengths on the sphere complexes and the generalized fibered cone: Introduction

-If we pay attention to a ``small enough" subcone of the generalized fibered cone for the doubled handlebody case, each primitive integral element of the subcone correpsonds to a fibration of the mapping torus of $\varphi$ whose fiber is a doubled handlebody.
-This subcone is denoted by $\mathcal{A}$ and it is identified with the \emph{positive cone} defined in \cite{dowdall2015dynamics}.
-In this circumstance, that is, when we consider primitive integral element in the small subcone, $\lVert \cdot \rVert$ in Theorem \ref{theorem:mainthm} can be replaced with the genus of each fiber.
-See Theorem \ref{thm:positivecone}.

-The sphere complex of a doubled handlebody itself is related to several complexes defined from different perspectives.
-As shown in \cite{aramayona2011automorphisms}, the sphere complex $\mathcal{S}_g = \mathcal{S}(\mathcal{M}_g;2)$ of a doubled handlebody $\mathcal{M}_g$ of genus $g$ is equivalent to the free-splitting complex of the free group of rank $g$ (it is also the simplicial completion of the Culler--Vogtmann Outer space \cite{vogtmann2018topology}).
-Moreover, the barycentric subdivision of the sphere complex with a marked point has something to do with the free-factor complex, an $\Out(F_g)$-version of one defined by Hatcher--Vogtmann \cite{hatcher1998complex}.
+As in \cite{aramayona2011automorphisms}, the sphere complex of a 3-manifold with free fundamental group is related to the free-splitting complex, (which is also the simplicial completion of the Culler--Vogtmann Outer space \cite{vogtmann2018topology}).
+Moreover, the barycentric subdivision of the sphere complex with a marked point has something to do with the free-factor complex, as studied by Hatcher--Vogtmann \cite{hatcher1998complex}.
+The relation between the free-splitting complex and the free-factor complex was also studied by Kapovich--Rafi \cite{kapovich2014hyperbolicity}.
+Observing these relations among the sphere complex, the free-splitting complex, and the free-factor complex, Theorem \ref{theorem:mainthm} has some implications on the dynamics on free-splitting complexes and free-factor complexes.
+We deduce analogous estimates on the asymptotic translation lengths on free-splitting complexes and free-factor complexes from Theorem \ref{theorem:mainthm} (Corollary \ref{cor:FSlength} and Corollary \ref{cor:FFlength}).
+Together with (\cite{hironaka2011fibered}, \cite{HenselKielak_handlebody}, \cite{laudenbach1974topologie}), these can be interpreted in terms of $\Out(F_g)$-actions of free-splitting and free-factor complexes of the free group $F_g$ (Remark \ref{rmk.out}).

-Observing these relations among $\mathcal{S}_g$, the free-splitting complex, and the free-factor complex, one can study $\Out(F_g)$-actions on them.
-Indeed, as $\pi_1(\mathcal{M}_g) \cong F_g$, we have a natural surjection $\Mod(\mathcal{M}_g) \to \Out(F_g)$.
-Moreover, it follows from the work \cite{laudenbach1974topologie} of Laudenbach that its kernel consists of maps that act trivially on the sphere complex.
-Accordingly, we can consider an action of $\Out(F_g)$ on $\mathcal{S}_g$, and the translation length of its elements, particularly coming from the small subcone of the generalized fibered cone.

-In this regard, Theorem \ref{theorem:mainthm} has some implications on the dynamics of $\Out(F_g)$-actions on the free-splitting complex and the free-factor complex of $F_g$.
-First, the statement of Theorem \ref{theorem:mainthm} remains true if we consider the small subcone of the generalized fibered cone where primitive integer classes correspond to fibrations where the fibers are doubled handlebodies, and replace the sphere complex with the free-splitting complex due to the equivalence between them.
-In addition, the statement also holds true after replacing the sphere complex with the sphere complex with marked points.
-The dynamics on the sphere complex with marked points can also be translated to the dynamics on the free-factor complex.
-It implies that the statement also gives the same estimation for the asymptotic translation length on the free-factor complex.
-See Corollary \ref{cor:FSlength} and Corollary \ref{cor:FFlength}.